DarkPandaCodes/weAr--social-network/README.md

 Frontend
 - Spring MVC Framework with Thymeleaf template engine for generating the UI
-- AJAX for making asynchronous requests to the server where you find it appropriate.
+- AJAX for making asynchronous requests to the server
 - Bootstrap, HTML & CSS